 §749.947.
-What annual training is required regarding emergency behavior intervention?
+What curriculum components must be included in the annual training regarding emergency behavior intervention?

-(a) The annual training regarding emergency behavior intervention mustreinforce basic principles covered in pre-service training, see §749.901 of this title (relating to If I do not allow the use of emergency behavior intervention, what curriculum components must be included in the pre-service training regarding emergency behavior intervention?) and §749.903 of this title (relating to If I allow the use of emergency behavior intervention, what curriculum components must be included in the pre-service training regarding emergency behavior intervention?), and develop and refine the caregiver's skills.
+(a) The annual training regarding emergency behavior intervention must include curriculum components that:

+(1) Reinforce basic principles covered in the pre-service training identified in §749.887 of this subchapter(relating to If I do not allow the use of emergency behavior intervention, what curriculum components must be included in the pre-service training regarding emergency behavior intervention?) and §749.903 of this subchapter (relating to If I allow the use of emergency behavior intervention, what curriculum components must be included in the pre-service training regarding emergency behavior intervention?); and

+(2) Develop and refine the caregiver's skills.

 (b) You may determine the content of the training based on your evaluation of your emergency behavior intervention programs.